 Initially, it must be stated that your request is vague, and does not call for a specific project or projects, but evidently a category of projects.
 FCOG agrees that, to the extent your comment calls on FCOG to fund research into the feasibility and implementation of "innovative, resilient, and sustainable" projects in the rural area of Fresno County, that was at one time an unmet transit need that was reasonable to meet.
-However, given FCOG's recent work to explore and implemented or unfunded, and therefore no longer unmet.
+However, given FCOG's recent work to explore and implement microtransit programs County-wide, as discussed below, the need is no longer unimplemented or unfunded, and therefore no longer unmet.